 You don’t know someone until you travel with them.

-Perhaps you’re thinking this is no big deal (wow, I’m so selfish).
+Perhaps you’re thinking this is no big deal.
 Why we cannot get along when we travel?
 But, what happens when the differences are more a chasm?
 What happens when the travel experience is affected?
 What happens when thousands of dollars are involved?
 What happens when you are taking the trip of your dreams?

 There are always going to be differences when we travel with others in the same way there are differences in other life facets.
-The idea is not to stop travelling with your loved ones but taking into consideration certain things before and during your wanderings.
+The idea is not to stop traveling with your loved ones but take into consideration certain things before and during your wanderings.